Coffee Drink

 - For a little foam, form a short microfoam, but don't chase cappuccino foam.

 - Taste without sugar; adjust the coffee-to-milk ratio if needed.
-Clarify the galão difference for yourself: a galão is milkier, in a taller glass, and lighter; a meia de leite is smaller, cup-served, and more coffee-forward.
-For anyone with a machine it's very practical, it doesn't take as long as a latte and doesn't need cappuccino-level foam precision.
-A shot of espresso and an equal amount of hot milk is enough, which suits the fast home-coffee habit well.
+A galão is taller, milkier, and lighter; a meia de leite is smaller, cup-served, and more coffee-forward.
+At home, one espresso and roughly equal hot milk gives the right balance without latte-style volume or cappuccino foam.

 Interactive Drink Tool